d6lts/backup_migrate/README.txt

 very serious security vulnerability.
 Backup and Migrate attempts to protect backup files using a .htaccess file, but this is not guaranteed to work on all environments (and is guaranteed to fail on web servers that are not Apache).
-It is imperitive to test to see if the site's backup files are publicly accessible, and if in doubt do not save backups to the server, or use the destinations feature to save to a folder outside of the site's webroot.
+It is imperative to test to see if the site's backup files are publicly accessible, and if in doubt do not save backups to the server, or use the destinations feature to save to a folder outside of the site's webroot.